CognizantOpenSource/maqs-java/docs/MAQS_1/utilities/helper/Config.md

 ```

 ## DoesKeyExist
-Does a key exist in the MagenicMaqs section of the config file.
+Does a key exist in the ModularMaqs section of the config file.

 ```java
 Config.doesKeyExist("Key");